Hubert Raudaschl

-Hubert Raudaschl (/de/; born 26 August 1942 in Sankt Gilgen am Wolfgangsee) is an Austrian sailboat manufacturer and former Olympic athlete.
-He has participated in nine Olympic games between 1964 and 1996.
-Raudaschl has competed in the second most Olympic Games, behind Canadian Ian Millar and tied with Soviet/Latvian Afanasijs Kuzmins.
+Hubert Raudaschl (/de/; 26 August 1942 – 26 November 2025) was an Austrian sailboat manufacturer and Olympic athlete.
+He participated in nine Olympic games between 1964 and 1996.
+Raudaschl competed in the second most Olympic Games, behind Canadian Ian Millar and tied with Soviet/Latvian Afanasijs Kuzmins.

+Biography

-Raudaschl has won two olympic silver medals, one in Mexico City in 1968 in Finn sailing, the other one in Moscow in 1980 in Star sailing.
+Raudaschl was born in Sankt Gilgen am Wolfgangsee on 26 August 1942.
+He won two Olympic silver medals, one in Mexico City in 1968 in Finn sailing, the other one in Moscow in 1980 in Star sailing.

-He is a two time World Champion (in 1964 in Finn sailing, and in 1978 in Microcupper sailing) and is a five time European Champion.
+He was a two time World Champion (in 1964 in Finn sailing, and in 1978 in Microcupper sailing) and a five time European Champion.

+Raudaschl died in Bad Ischl on 26 November 2025, at the age of 83.